bobheadxi/bobheadxi.github.io/_posts/2020-06-21-docker-sidecar.md

 Some relevant pull requests implementing these features:

-* [#11427](https://github.com/sourcegraph/sourcegraph/pull/11427) - I ended up reverting this due to bugs in certain environemnts and adding it back in [#11483](https://github.com/sourcegraph/sourcegraph/pull/11483), but both PRs include relevant discussions.
+* [#11427](https://github.com/sourcegraph/sourcegraph/pull/11427) - I ended up reverting this due to bugs in certain environments and adding it back in [#11483](https://github.com/sourcegraph/sourcegraph/pull/11483), but both PRs include relevant discussions.
 These PRs implements a basic sidecar without start and restart capabilities.
 * [#11554](https://github.com/sourcegraph/sourcegraph/pull/11554) adds the ability for the sidecar to start and restart the main service.

 ---